Bi-objective Ranking and Selection Using Stochastic Kriging: Introduction

 Literature on the MORS problem is relatively recent, and still very limited \citep{Hunter17}.
 In this paper, we propose a sequential MORS method that uses \emph{stochastic kriging} (SK) metamodels \citep{Anke10} to build predictive distributions of the objectives, based on the sample means and variances after replication.
 This allows the proposed method to exploit correlations in the objective outcomes across different solutions, even in the presence of heteroscedastic noise.
 Under a few mild conditions, SK metamodels provide reliable predictions that are superior to using sampling information directly \citep{staum2009better}, as the noise in the observed performance is considered in the predictions.
-We exploit the SK information in two novel resampling criteria that jointly determine which solutions to resample, and show how other MORS algorithms can also benefit from using such metamodel information.
+We exploit the SK information in a novel heuristic to determine which solutions to resample, and show how other MORS algorithms can also benefit from using such metamodel information.
 In addition, we propose two screening procedures to reduce the computational burden at each iteration.
-To the best of our knowledge, this is the first MORS procedure in the literature to implement stochastic kriging in a MORS context; some preliminary ideas of the method presented here were published in \cite{Seb19mors}.
+While some preliminary ideas of the method presented here were published in \cite{Seb19mors}, all the allocation decisions we put forward in this paper are novel and shown competitive against the state-of-the-art.

 The remainder of this article is organized as follows: Section \ref{sec:lr} gives an overview of the relevant literature.
 Section \ref{sec:probdef} defines the problem and Section \ref{sec:SK} gives the necessary stochastic kriging background.
 Section \ref{sec:skmors} explains the proposed sampling criteria and screening procedures; the proposed algorithm, referred to as SK-MORS, is outlined in Section \ref{sec:algo}.
 We design the experiments to evaluate the performance of the algorithm in Section \ref{sec:des_experiments}, analyze the results in Section \ref{sec:experiments} and conclude in Section \ref{sec:conclusion}.